emilydong001/DH110/README.md

 ### How usable is the Mayo website?

-To identify usability issues on the Mayo Clinic webiste, I first conducted a **heuristic analysis** based on Jakob Nielson's [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
+To identify usability issues on the Mayo Clinic website, I first conducted a **heuristic analysis** based on Jakob Nielson's [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
 Overall, I found that because the Mayo Clinic website contains so much information, the main usability issues involve organizing the content and navigation in a way that is understandable for users, especially in terms of consistency & standards, flexibility & efficiency of use, and aesthetics & minimalist design.
 From an accessibility standpoint, they need to increase their font sizes and contrast between text and background, especially in the main navigation menu but also in other areas of their website.

 [>> Read more about the heuristic analysis](https://github.com/emilydong001/DH110/edit/main/Assignments/Assignment01.md)